Amy Benjamin

 Amy Baker Benjamin (born 1965) is an American lawyer and former New Zealand-based academic focusing on international law.
-She has attracted media attention for her political views and has been described as a conspiracy theorist.
+She has attracted media attention for her support of conspiracy theories.

 Background

 Benjamin was born and raised in the San Francisco, California area.
 She attended Princeton University as an undergraduate, graduating in 1988 with a Bachelor of Arts in history, and earned a Juris Doctor from Yale Law School in 1993.

 Career

 After graduation, Benjamin clerked for Stephen Breyer, then a judge on the United States Court of Appeals for the First Circuit, and worked as an Assistant United States Attorney for the United States Department of Justice in the Southern District of New York.

 In 2016, Benjamin was hired as a lecturer at the Auckland University of Technology Law School.
 During this time, she published five scholarly articles, with topics discussed including purported United States regime change efforts in Libya and Syria, the United States' relationship with the United Nations, and governmental secrecy.
 In one 2017 article, "9/11 As False Flag: Why International Law Must Dare to Care", published in the African Journal of International and Comparative Law, Benjamin asserted her belief that the September 11th attacks were a false flag event orchestrated by the United States government.
 While a lecturer, Benjamin also appeared as a commentator on various news shows in New Zealand, including The Project and Newshub.

 Benjamin made headlines in August 2021 for denouncing lockdowns due to the COVID-19 pandemic as a "crime against humanity", being one of the few academics to publicly criticize New Zealand's pandemic policies.
 She subsequently created controversy in November 2021 after claiming, in an interview with conspiracy theorist Vinny Eastwood, that the 2019 Christchurch mosque shootings were a false flag.
 Having resigned from her teaching position in September 2021, Benjamin left Auckland University of Technology effective January 2022.

-Benjamin publicly supported Donald Trump in the 2020 United States presidential election and has stated that the election was stolen.
+Benjamin publicly supported Donald Trump in the 2020 United States presidential election and has alleged that the election was stolen.
 She was profiled in a 2022 Stuff documentary, Fire and Fury, about disinformation in New Zealand.
 The original version of the documentary falsely stated that Benjamin had resigned from AUT following her interview with Vinny Eastwood.
 Stuff later issued a retraction and apology.

-A play written by Benjamin, We, Macbeth, was performed at London's Theatro Technis in 2014.